0watcher/desert/README.md

 # 🏜️ desert
-A simple async schemaless wrapper for rusqlite that gets rid of, among other things, hardcoding queries.
+A simple async wrapper for rusqlite that gets rid of, among other things, hardcoding queries.
 It is not complete because I do not support all possible features available in SQLite.

 ## Installation
 ```